Point of View

 The effective collection, integration and use of information is a key enabler to improving our healthcare system.
 Healthcare delivery organizations, health insurers, employers, healthcare professionals, medical researchers, drug and medical device manufacturers, government health agencies and patients all need better access to information in order to most effectively play their role.

 Unfortunately, in today’s healthcare system, critical information remains fragmented.
-Even a patient’s health record is scattered across the many healthcare organizations and insurers they have interacted with over the years.
+A patient’s health record may be scattered across the many healthcare organizations and insurers.
 The fragmentation of data makes it more difficult to accurately diagnose and treat patients; more difficult to organize healthcare resources; and more difficult to measure whether the desired outcomes are being achieved and in a cost effective manner.

 As we improve our ability to monitor healthcare, we undoubtedly will have a stronger foundation to improve the quality, safety and cost effectiveness of healthcare.
 Physician practices, hospitals, health plans, employers and even families all play an increasing role in proactively managing population health, one person at a time.
 As we build for the future we need to monitor patient outcomes, guide physician and patient decision making in real time and measure the effectiveness of care plans and health management interventions.
 We can put tools in the hands of providers and consumers.
 We can enable a continuous feedback and improvement cycle to establish a Learning Health System.